ProgressNS/sidekick-docs/user-guide/code-signing/code-signing-for-ios/code-signing-assistance.md

 > Currently, only users with **Free Apple Developer** accounts can benefit from the automatic code signing assets generation.
 We are working on extending this functionality and make it available for all types of accounts.
 You can create a Free Apple Developer account from [here](https://appleid.apple.com/account).

+> The iOS devices connected to your machine during the generation will be included in the mobile provision.
+Apps signed with this mobile provision can be deployed only on these devices.

 ## Prerequisites

 * Verify that you are using a Free Apple Developer account.